Is my train running today? Passengers face rail disruption until end of year

 Is my train running today?
-Passengers face rail disruption as UK’s two busiest stations closed
+Rail passengers face disruption as UK’s two busiest stations closed

 The UK’s two busiest railway stations, Liverpool Street and Paddington in London, are closed